opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/logging_in_to_a_linux_ecs/login_using_an_ssh_password.rst

 -------------

 -  The target ECS is running.
 -  You have bound an EIP to the ECS.
-For details, see `Binding an EIP <../../eips/binding_an_eip.html>`__.
+For details, see :ref:`Binding an EIP <en-us_topic_0174917535>`.

 -  Access to port 22 is allowed in the inbound direction of the security group to which the ECS belongs.
-For details, see `Configuring Security Group Rules <../../security/security_groups/configuring_security_group_rules.html>`__.
+For details, see :ref:`Configuring Security Group Rules <en-us_topic_0030878383>`.
 -  The network connection between the login tool (PuTTY) and the target ECS is normal.
 For example, the default port 22 is not blocked by the firewall.
 -  You have obtained the SSH login permission and reset the common user password for logging in to the Linux ECS.
-For details, see `Configuring the Login Permission Using SSH Password Authentication <#configuring-the-login-permission-using-ssh-password-authentication>`__.
+For details, see :ref:`Configuring the Login Permission Using SSH Password Authentication <en-us_topic_0017955633__section6207684794951>`.

+.. _en-us_topic_0017955633__section6207684794951:

 Configuring the Login Permission Using SSH Password Authentication
 ------------------------------------------------------------------

 **Assigning the remote login permission using SSH key authentication**

 #.
 Use the SSH key to log in to the Linux ECS.
-For details, see `Login Using an SSH Key <../../instances/logging_in_to_a_linux_ecs/login_using_an_ssh_key.html>`__.
+For details, see :ref:`Login Using an SSH Key <en-us_topic_0017955380>`.

 #.
 Run the following command to change the value of **PasswordAuthentication** in **/etc/ssh/sshd_config** to **yes**: